lowrycode/table-tennis-league/readme-resources/sprint_log.md

 - A "League Tables" page is accessible via the League dropdown in the navigation menu.
 - The page shows a table for each active division in the current season (by default).
 - Each table includes: Team name, Matches played (P), Wins (W), Losses (L), Draws (D), Points (Pts), and Position (Rank).
-- Teams are sorted by points (highest first); ties are broken using number of wins (team matches, team sets / indivudal matches then individual sets).
+- Teams are sorted by points (highest first); ties are broken using number of wins (team matches, team sets / individual matches then individual sets).
 - If no data is available for a division, a “No league table available” message is displayed.
 - Tables are responsive across mobile, tablet, and desktop devices.
 - Tables are visible to all users without requiring login.